Code-Institute-Submissions/amaama/README.md

 ### AngularJS

 The ‘AMA‘AMA restaurant is created as an AngularJS app.
 It has several directives for each section of the website.
-Each directive loads the relevant template for the website section and performs jQuery functions to fix navigation, animate buttons, hide and fade in message on form submission.
+Each directive loads the relevant template for the website section and performs jQuery functions to fix navigation, animate buttons, hide and fade in a message on form submission.
 The app also has one controller to control scrolling effects on the website.
 Some jQuery functions were included in the Bootstrap template and there are comments in the code which point out which functions were taken from the template.

 ### Images